-Hello and welcome to Weekend Coffee Share #42!
+Hello and welcome to Weekend Coffee Share #50!
 I’m glad you’re here.
 Please come on in, help yourself to a cup of coffee, or tea, or hot chocolate at my coffee station and let’s chat.

+I enjoyed reading six fiction books this past month.
 I use the Toronto Public Library 2021 Reading Challenge categories to read widely and discover new books, authors, and genres.
 You can see the full list of books I’ve read and the categories I’ve met so far this year on my Books in 2021 page at the top of my blog.

 My recent reads by author’s last name include:

 Copyright © 2022 natalietheexplorer.home.blog – All rights reserved.